NXT TakeOver: Respect: Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
+The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.

 At TakeOver: Brooklyn, Bayley defeated Sasha Banks to win her first NXT Women's Championship.
 On the September 16 episode of NXT, NXT General Manager William Regal scheduled Bayley to defend her title against Banks in a 30-minute Iron Man match, to which the NXT fans chanted "Iron Woman".
 In addition, for the first time in NXT history, the NXT Women were put in the main event of a TakeOver special.

 At TakeOver: Brooklyn, Regal also revealed that NXT would hold a tag team tournament billed as the Dusty Rhodes Tag Team Classic in honor of WWE Hall of Famer Dusty Rhodes, a longtime NXT trainer and producer, with the finals scheduled for TakeOver: Respect.
 The Dusty Rhodes Tag Team Classic tournament started on the September 2 episode of NXT, with the first two matches out of the 16 team tournament with Baron Corbin and Rhyno, and American Alpha (Jason Jordan and Chad Gable) moving on.
 The next four matches took place at several NXT live events between August 28 to September 4, however, the matches were not revealed until September 9 on WWE's YouTube channel with Amore and Cassady, The Mechanics (Dash Wilder and Scott Dawson), The Hype Bros (Zack Ryder and Mojo Rawley), and The Vaudevillains (Aiden English and Simon Gotch) moving on.
 The final two first round matches took place on the September 9 episode of NXT, with NXT Champion Finn Bálor and Samoa Joe, and American Alpha (Chad Gable and Jason Jordan) winning their respective matches to advance in the tournament.